-The City's CSS serves approximately 100,000 citizens.
-The Spokane River and Latah Creek are the only two water bodies that receive CSO discharges, with 18 outfalls and two outfalls, respectively.
+The City's CSS serves approximately 100,000 citizens; the rest are in areas with separated storm systems, bioinfiltration swales, or evaporation ponds.
+The Spokane River and Latah Creek are the only two water bodies that receive CSO discharges, with 17 outfalls and two outfalls, respectively.
 All outfalls are mapped in GIS, marked with signs, and each regulator leading to an outfall is equipped with flow monitoring and telemetry.
 The City operates the flow monitoring/telemetry for timely alarms, public notification, compliance data, and operation and performance of CSO facilities.
-In 2016, the City achieved a 99.991% uptime with its CSO monitoring system.
+In 2018, the City achieved a 99.96% uptime with its CSO monitoring system.
 The CSO flow monitoring team continues to work hard to mitigate impacts of the ongoing CSO construction projects to maintain the integrity and quality of the telemetry data during construction.